 - Cannot be interrupted or reversed once confirmed.

-If you have questions or concerns about resetting Replication Keys, we encourage you to reach out to support before proceeding.
+If you have questions or concerns about resetting Replication Keys, reach out to support before proceeding.

-Mongo Replication Keys can be reset at the integration level only.
+Replication Keys in database integrations can be reset at the integration or the collection level.

 To reset Replication Keys, do the following: